LordJatonyas/Synapses-Neurons-Brains/lesson_3.md

 ## 3. Temporal Summation

 This is a consequence of us having the membrane time constant.
 Imagine this: we inject repeated current step pulses with intermissions.
-If the intermissions are short enough relative to the pulse durations, we have a buildup of potential difference.
-This is because the discharging occurs less so than the charging.
-This called "temporal summation".
+If the intermissions are short enough relative to the pulse durations, we have a buildup of potential difference due to discharging occurring less than charging.
+This process is called "temporal summation".

 ![Temporal Summation](./images/images_3/temporal_summation.png)

-This occurs when the intermission period is in the order of the membrane time constant ${\tau_m}$.
+This happens when the intermission period is in the order of the membrane time constant ${\tau_m}$.
 Give it a moment and you'll notice that this is exactly what the neuron is doing:
 - Binary data coming in and Analogue data coming out
 - Positive and Negative current step inputs correspond to Excitatory and Inhibitory synapses respectively
 - Input signals are getting "summed up" chronologically